Who’s Responsible for Building in the Floodplain?

 They trust the system.

-👉 In Essay #2, we explained why storms like this are more common now.
+In Essay #2 , we explained why storms like this are becoming harder to plan from the old record alone.

 What Happens Now?

-Texas is considering new rules for youth camps and floodplain occupancy.
+Texas was beginning to consider new rules for youth camps and floodplain occupancy.

-Kerr County must upgrade its emergency communication protocols.
+Kerr County faced pressure to upgrade its emergency communication protocols.

 There is no national rule that says “you can’t put kids in a floodway.”